 Nick Lazarakis won his third "I Beat Burt" T-shirt in four-plus years of playing the contest.

-But this one was a little extra special.
+But this one, in Week 2, is a little extra special.

-Lazarakis, of Peabody, got all 15 games right in Week 2.
+Lazarakis, of Peabody, got all 15 games right.
+Yup, he was perfect.

 "I always pick the Patriots regardless of the opponent," he said.
 "I pretty much pick who I would root for."

-The 72-year-old Lazarakis says he treats Sundays in the fall and early winter like he treats Sundays the rest of the year.
-Except for two things: 1.)
-Three-plus hours are carved out for New England Patriots games; and 2.)
-No cell phones.
+Lazarakis says he treats Sundays in the fall and early winter like he treats Sundays the rest of the year.

-The 1962 graduate of Peabody High, who recently celebrated his 50th reunion with classmates, is a bona fide, passionate Patriots fan.
-It apparently runs in the family, which includes his wife, Karen, his son David, a golf pro at Salem Country Club, his daughter Kirstie (of St. Augustine, Fla.), and his two granddaughters, Julie (13) and Allison (6).
+The 1962 graduate of Peabody High, who recently celebrated his 50th reunion with classmates, is a bonafide, passionate Patriots fan.
+It apparently runs in the family, which includes his wife, Karen, his son David (of Haverhill), a golf pro at Salem Country Club, his daughter Kirstie (of St. Augustine, Fla.), and his two granddaughters, Julie (13) and Allison (6).

-Well, there is one renegade in the family — albeit understandably.
+Well, there is one renegade in the family, albeit understandable.
 Lazarakis' son-in-law, Edward, a native of north Florida.
 He apparently loves the Jacksonville Jaguars.

 "He's a big anti-Patriots fan and anti-Tom Brady fan," said Lazarakis, who played golf at Peabody High.
 "He's just jealous."